Edward A. Bouchet Graduate Honor Society

-The purpose of the Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) is to recognize outstanding scholarly achievement and promote diversity and excellence in doctoral education and the professoriate.
-The Bouchet Society seeks to develop a network of preeminent scholars who serve as examples of scholarship, leadership, character, service, and advocacy, for students who have been traditionally underrepresented in the academy.
+The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) recognizes outstanding scholarly achievement and promote a diversity and excellence in doctoral education and the professoriate.
+The Bouchet Society seeks to develop a network of preeminent scholars who serve as examples of the five pillars, scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academy.

-Those chosen to be part of the Society will be recognized at the Graduate Education Week's Award Banquet in March and at the annual Bouchet Society Conference held at Yale University.The conference is scheduled the first weekend in April 2017.
-Conference proposal information can be found here.
+Those selected to be a member of the Virginia Tech Chapter of the Bouchet Society are recognized at the Graduate Education Week's Award Banquet in March and at the annual Bouchet Society Conference held at Yale University each April.
+Conference proposal information will be provided once available.

 Edward Bouchet (1852-1918) graduated from Yale College in 1874 was the first African American to earn a doctorate from an American university with a Ph.D. in physics at Yale University in 1876.
 At that time, Bouchet was the sixth person in the western hemisphere to earn a doctorate in physics.